GinoongFlores/100-days-of-code/log.md

 ### Day 5: June 9, 2021 | Saturday

-**Today's Progress**: I'm Reading Chaper 10 of HTML & CSS book by Jon Duckett
+**Today's Progress**: I'm Reading Chapter 10 of HTML & CSS book by Jon Duckett

 **Thoughts** I started to recall the CSS styles like font-family and colors that I learned before.

 ### Day 6: June 10, 2021 | Sunday

-**Today's Progress**: I'm Reading Chaper 11-12 of HTML & CSS book by Jon Duckett
+**Today's Progress**: I'm Reading Chapters 11-12 of HTML & CSS book by Jon Duckett

 **Thoughts** I started to recall the web colors, different typeface and its sizes.

+### Day 7: June 11, 2021 | Sunday

+**Today's Progress**: I'm Continuing reading Chapters 12 of HTML & CSS book by Jon Duckett

+**Thoughts**: I recall the CSS style in terms of using text.

 **Link(s) to work**